XiaoSong-CPE/XiaoSong-CPE.github.io/docs/en/music.md

 # History of Westen Music

-::: error German
+::: danger German
-This page is only supports German.
-Please change web language.
+This page supports German only.
+Please change the web language.
 :::